joshuascottpaul/RWTS-PDFwriter/README.md

 For convenient access to this folder, simply drag it to the right hand end of your dock.

+## Update

+Use Automator Folder Action to automatically move to Desktop

+Attach folder action to /Users/Shared/PDFwriter/<your user name>

+And move finders itmes to Desktop

 ## Removal instructions
 If you want to uninstall **PDFwriter**, open Terminal.app, type